sourcegraph/devx-scratch/2022/support/log.snb.md

 @jhchabran

+Valery reported that there is some CI infra issue with `Gulp`.
+Investigated and filed https://github.com/sourcegraph/sourcegraph/issues/37548 which should be a really quick fix.
+Ping the relevant teams and individuals, so they can fix it on their own.

+---

 The `Directory renamed before its status could be extracted` is [back again](https://buildkite.com/sourcegraph/sourcegraph/builds/155788#018187cb-9d4e-4a86-8785-50ff844a05e4/153-157).
 A Grafana search in the logs with the query `{app="buildkite"} |= "Directory renamed before its status could be extracted"` shows that it started happening again yesterday, but hasn't happened yet today.

 ```sourcegraph